Day of surgery — modern fasting, the carbohydrate drink, and pre-incision preparation

 4. 4

-Intravenous antibiotics given within 1 hour of skin incision (cefazolin 2g, plus metronidazole if bowel surgery).
-Heparin or low-molecular-weight heparin injected to prevent deep vein thrombosis.
-Sequential compression devices placed on the legs.
+A single pre-op oral medication bundle is given: paracetamol 1000mg, ibuprofen 400mg, and aprepitant 40mg (a long-acting NK1-receptor blocker for nausea prevention).
+This pre-loads the multimodal analgesia and PONV protocols before the first incision is made.
+Intravenous antibiotics are given within 1 hour of skin incision (cefazolin 2g, plus metronidazole if bowel surgery).
+Heparin or low-molecular-weight heparin is injected to prevent deep vein thrombosis.
+Sequential compression devices are placed on the legs.

 5. 5